Frequently Asked Questions

 3. Do I need to take the labels off jars and cans?

 No, however labels that are left on cans and jars are removed in the recycling process and are not recycled.

-If you remove the labels you can recycle them with paper; plastic labels can be recycled with Other Flexible Plastic Packaging.
+If you remove paper labels you can recycle them with paper; plastic labels can be recycled with Other Flexible Plastic Packaging.

 4. Can caps and lids be recycled?

 Yes; metal lids can be placed in the tin can bins and plastic lids in the plastic packaging bins.

 5. Should I flatten plastic pop bottles and crush cans?

 There is no need to do so.
 If the containers are flattened, then more are required to fill the bag and the deposit on the extra containers in the bag is lost.
 Refundables are not counted since the numbers are estimated based on their volume.

 6. Can plastic bags be recycled with plastic containers?